 Since the configuration baseline refers to a working state of several configuration items’ releases and versions, it can be used as a basis for future builds, releases, and changes.
 Let’s assume that the IT Service provider upgraded a number of services at the same time.
 After the upgrade, some problems occurred in service management.
 If the IT service provider has a configuration baseline from before the problems started, each configuration item can be restored to its initial state to recover the problem.

 A configuration baseline is closely related to a performance baseline.
 Performance baselines consist of a set of metrics or KPI’s that need to be adhered to in order for a service to run smoothly.
 A set of performance baselines is agreed upon before the service is deployed.
 The performance of the service will be checked against the performance baseline on a regular basis to determine whether the service is still running up to standard i.e. does it still add value to the company according to the agreed upon standards.
 If changes to the services have been made, updated and deployed, the performance metrics must be monitored to see if the changes had an effect on the performance metrics.
 If the service is still doing well, everything is good.
 If the performance metrics goes south, then it must be considered to return to the previous version or to update the new version again to fix the bugs.
 If the updates to the new service affect the performance of other services it’s best to return to the configuration baseline.

-One of the metrics that are considered in an ITIL configuration baseline evaluation is component metrics.
+One of the metrics that are considered is component metrics.
 Component metrics focus on the performance of individual pieces of the IT infrastructure.
 Utilization Metrics help evaluate usage and determine if services are operating at optimal capacity levels.
 If services are operating at its optimal level after a release of a new configuration of the service, one can consider that all things are going well and that the new configuration can be built into the updated configuration baseline.

 Revisiting service asset and configuration management